Structural Patterns «Prev Next»

 The Flyweight pattern is useful for systems in which all of the following four conditions apply.

-Quantity of objects used makes the system unwieldy
+Quantity of Objects used makes the system unwieldy

 Poor environments also keel over when too many classes are used at once, but the Flyweight pattern does not solve this problem.
 When faced with this problem you may want to consider whether some of your different classes are really just instances of some common superclass.

-The number of objects actually constructed is much smaller than the total possible objects
+The Number of Objects actually constructed is much smaller than the total Possible Objects

 If the number of possible objects or the number of objects actually constructed is of the same order of magnitude or even larger than the actual number of objects, the Flyweight pattern does not help much.
 It only helps when there are many almost identical copies of the same small set of objects.